Amazon Plans To Open 3,000 Cashierless ‘AmazonGo’ Convenience Stores By 2021, Sources Say

 In a report from Bloomberg on Wednesday, it was revealed that Amazon may be planning on opening 3,000 of its cashier-less AmazonGo stores by the end of 2021.
-Sources who wished to remain anonymous apparently told Bloomberg that the plan is to open 10 stores by the end of this year, 50 more the year after that, and finally 3,000 stores by the end of 2021.
+The sources, who wished to remain anonymous, told Bloomberg that the plan is to open 10 stores by the end of this year, 50 more the year after that, and finally 3,000 stores by the end of 2021.

 AmazonGo stores are a relatively new convention, created by Amazon.com Inc., headed by Jeff Bezos.
-Apparently, AmazonGo shoppers can enter an automated convenience store stocked with snacks, deli items, and lunch kits, scan their phone with a corresponding app, grab what they want, and walk right out.
+AmazonGo shoppers can enter an automated convenience store stocked with snacks, deli items, and lunch kits, scan their phone with a corresponding app, grab what they want, and walk right out.
 The high-tech hardware of the Go store includes sensors and technology that can sense the items being carried by shoppers and charges them accordingly.

 The first AmazonGo store was opened in Seattle in 2016, and Jeff Bezos is said to be still experimenting with the model in order to profit off of busy lunchtime rushes.
 Two more models will go up in Seattle and another in Chicago later this year, but two of the new stores offer only a limited selection of snacks, salads, and lunch items.
 The other two stores have grocery selections available, making them much more comparable to a 7-11 convenience store, Bloomberg says.